Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsection{Evaluation}

 We conducted an experiment to evaluate SHeF-WIP by comparing it with the most common and strongly related WIP technique, GUD-WIP.
 In this experiment, we focused only on the evaluation of the control method, and not on the elastic or speed gain.
+Participants were asked to walk in VR at a constant speed while chasing a moving target in front of them.
+Subsequently, they answered questions about the walking experience.
 The hypotheses of the experiment are as follows: